jacksonpkennedy/ds5030-project-1/README.md

 Our data had fewer samples for the edge score differential buckets.
 This lower sample size means that our confidence interval is larger than if we had a larger dataset with more games involving high score differentials.
 The rest of the probabilities that are associated with the more mid-range score differentials have many more samples, so the confidence intervals are going to be better.

 ## Conclusion
-Write a conclusion that explains the limitations of your analysis and potential for future work on this topic.
-(10/100 pts)

 This project aims to model the point differential state transitions throughout an NCAA Men's Basketball game based on the 2023-2024 season play-by-play data, attempting to explain the phenomenon of the "rubber band effect" in NCAA basketball.
 The Markov Transition Model was used to model the transitions between states of score differential based on the probabilities of score changes from past games which are stored in a transition dataset.
 Results from the simulation are shown in the simulation.ipynb file generally support either the model with accelerations of scoring or sustained score differentials.
 As score is a numeric range, it is more difficult to model state changes due to larger state spaces.